expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-05/lab05.md

 1. Open [D.html](https://github.com/expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/blob/master/lab-05/D.html) in browser (chrome/firefix/ie).
 2. Open [D.html](https://github.com/expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/blob/master/lab-05/D.html) in text editor.
 3. Read the code and understand it.

+## To Do Questions

-4. Add options to change and use at leaset 3 different brush colour.
+1. Add options to change and use at leaset 3 different brush colour.
-5. Add an option to clear the whole canvas at once.
+2. Add an option to clear the whole canvas at once.

 **Submission Instructions:** To be added......................